 Asus Vivobook Pro 14 OLED keyboard

-However, on the right, it has about six connectivity interfaces.
-We have the 3.5mm headphone jack, Micro SD card reader, Thunderbolt 4/USB Type-C interface that supports PD charging, HDMI video output interface, USB 3.2 Gen1 Type-A interface, and a round charging port interface.
+On the left side of this laptop, there are two USB Type-A ports.
+However, on the right side, it has about six ports.
+We have a 3.5mm headphone jack, a Micro SD card reader, a Thunderbolt 4/USB Type-C port that supports PD charging, an HDMI video output port, a USB 3.2 Gen1 Type-A port, and a round charging port.

 CPU

-The Asus Vivobook Pro 14 comes with a standard Intel Core i5 11th Gen Core i5-11300H processor which is designed with a 10nm SuperFin process and the base frequency is 3.1GHz.
-Furthermore, the turbo frequency reaches up to 4.4GHz, 8MB level 3 cache, and the integrated Iris Xe core graphics card has a default TDP of 35W.
+The ASUS Vivobook Pro 14 is powered by an Intel 11th Gen Core i5-11300H processor, which is manufactured using the 10nm SuperFin process and with a base frequency of 3.1 GHz.
+In addition, its turbo frequency can reach 4.4 GHz, it has 8 MB of L3 cache, and the Iris Xe graphics have a default TDP of 35W.

 CPU-Z

-In the CPU-Z score test, the single-core score is 551, which is comparable to the desktop flagship Core i9-10980XE while the multi-core score is 2742.
+In the CPU-Z score test, the single-core score is 551, which is comparable to the Core i9-10980XE, while the multi-core score is 2742.

 Asus Vivobook Pro 14 OLED CPU-z